Riihimäki glass

-Riihimäki glass (Riihimäen lasi) was a reputed glass company in Riihimäki, Finland, in operation from 1910, when it was founded by Mikko Adolf Kolehmainen, to 1990.
+Riihimäki glass (Riihimäen lasi) was a glass company in Riihimäki, Finland, in operation from 1910, when it was founded by Mikko Adolf Kolehmainen, to 1990.
 Their production ranged from basic to high quality glass ornaments, which are now sought after as collectibles, especially some of their vases.
 Riihimäki products are readily available via collectors' web sites, as are their values.

 It produced everyday glassware and art glass until 1976 and cut glass until 1977.
 After that, it made only machine produced glass and plastic packaging.
 Ahlstrom Corporation purchased the company in 1980, and closed the Riihimäki plant in 1990.